-In the case of RewardStyle, bloggers get paid for any and all purchases made via the link they shared – and, on most sites, this link will “stick” for 30 days.
+In the case of RewardStyle, bloggers get paid for any and all purchases made via the affiliate link they shared – and, on most sites, this link will “stick” for 30 days.

 First example: say I share a pic of an incredible faux leather jacket from Free People*.
-You click through and you think, hmmm that’s nice but pretty expensive for vegan leather (true point).
+You click through and you think, hmmm that’s nice but pretty expensive for vegan leather (true story).
 But, while you’re there, you start looking around the site and, before you know it, you’ve put a pair of boots and a wallet in your cart and clicked “buy”.
-I’ll make a percentage on those sales.
+I’ll make a percentage of those sales.
 Conclusion: you don’t have to buy the item I linked to.

 Second example: I post about this gingham shirt dress by Lavish Alice*.
 You click through and, while you like it, payday isn’t until Friday week.
-So you save it in your bookmarks and, 13 days later, you go back on the site and buy it.
+So you save it in your bookmarks and, 13 days later, you go back to the site and buy it.
 I’ll make a commission on the sale.
 The take-home: you don’t have to buy anything right then and there.

 The site keeps a record (using cookies) of where you came from and it knows that my link sent you there; that recommendation stays good for around 30 days (on most sites).

 Right, here’s where I’m slightly in the dark – because, as far as I know, some affiliate programs do pay for clicks.
 RewardStyle – which is pretty much the most common one among fashion/beauty bloggers – doesn’t pay for clicks, just purchases.
 But some others do pay per click, so if you even click through to look at an item, the blogger in question may make a few cent.
 (It won’t be as much as €15 per click, as above with the Nikes; that’s a purchase-only deal.)